sinelanguage/sinelanguage.github.io/cv/resume-2024-v1.md

 **Senior Modern Front End Javascript Developer
 Hybrid Designer / Developer
 for Apps, Web, and Mobile UI
-Senior Level Archicture and System design for Design Systems and
+Senior Level Architecture and System design for Design Systems and
 Enterprise Application Middle and Front Ends at Scale
 In progress of mastering design build and CICD apps at scale on Apple/iOS platforms
 Creative Coder via music technology and creative coding languages and rendering engines**